Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 The objectives are used to:

-Alberta Environment and Parks ensures that emissions from human activities will be minimized and that air quality continues to be better than the Ambient Air Quality Objectives.
+The Alberta government ensures that emissions from human activities will be minimized and that air quality continues to be better than the Ambient Air Quality Objectives.

-These objectives are based on scientific, social, technical and economic factors that include:
+These objectives are based on scientific, social, technical and economic factors including:

 The department has been reviewing ambient air quality objectives by multi-stakeholder consultation since 2000.
 Alberta now has air quality objectives for more than 30 substances that could be released to the atmosphere.